 Job Description and Responsibilities

-The graduate assistant for the Fitness Centers works with the Fitness Center Manager in assuring the efficient and effective functioning of the both facilities.
+The graduate assistants for the Fitness Centers work with the Fitness Center Manager in assuring the efficient and effective functioning of the both facilities.
 This position reports directly to the manager and includes some night and weekend hours.
 Responsibilities are divided up between both graduate assistants and include the following:

-- Assist in the selection, training, developing and evaluation of all student staff.
+- Assist in the selection, training, supervision and evaluation of all student staff.

 - Create and implement master schedule for desk staff.

 - Supervise payroll for entire student staff.

-- Assist manger in ensuring proper maintenance and cleaning procedures for both fitness centers.
+- Ensure proper maintenance and cleaning procedures for both Fitness Centers.